PocketNugget/PKN-Portafolio/backend/USER_MANAGEMENT_TEMPLATE.md

-# User Management System
+# User Management System - Template

-This document explains how to manage users for your website administration.
+This is a template for user management documentation.
+Copy this file to `USER_MANAGEMENT.md` and fill in your specific details.

 ## 🔐 Security First

+⚠️ **IMPORTANT**:

+- Copy this template to `USER_MANAGEMENT.md` for your local use
-⚠️ **IMPORTANT**: This documentation contains sensitive information.
-Do NOT commit this file to a public repository.
+- Do NOT commit the actual `USER_MANAGEMENT.md` file to version control
+- Keep your admin credentials secure and private

 ## 📋 How to Add Users